LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 .footer[Read more at https://docs.litium.com/documentation/areas/sales/order-placement/state-transitions]

-* States cannot be modified (since Litium 8)
+* In Litium an order is **Completed** when:

-* Order is **Completed** when all deliveries are made, and payments for those deliveries are resolved
+  * All shipments for the order has status **Shipped** and all not yet shipped products are on cancelled shipments

-* Add `StateTransitionValidationRules` to define conditions an order need to meet to move between states
+  * All payments for non cancelled shipments are resolved

-* To act on state changes just register for the relevant event in [Litiums event system](https://docs.litium.com/documentation/architecture/events-handling/dot-net-events), for example the `SalesOrderConfirmed`-event
+* There is no _cancelled_ state on an order

 ---
 # State transitions - Validate